 Hospital Discharge Planning for Seniors: A Family Guide

 A hospital discharge for an older parent is a decision, not just a notice.
-Here is how discharge planning actually works, where families have leverage, and how to appeal a discharge you think is unsafe.
+Here is how discharge planning actually works, where families can push back, and how to appeal a discharge you think is unsafe.

 The four places a parent gets discharged to